ilias-karimalis/PoolRLAI/README.md

 ## Timeline of Deliverables
 1. Replicate SimPle on Atari
-2. Adjust SimPle to play Poo
+2. Adjust SimPle to play Pool
 3. Change SimPle to optimize using RLAI
 4. Bonus: Self-Play SimPle on Pool using RLAI